 You’ve probably seen the commercials — farmers in waders, standing in water, harvesting cranberries for juice.
 It turns out, Wisconsin and Massachusetts are the two states that produce the most cranberries.

-However, there is one farm — albeit just one — in New York growing the tarty fruit.
+However, there is one farm — albeit just one — in New York growing the tarty fruit full scale.

 What You Need To Know

-• New York has one active cranberry farm, and October is harvest season
+• New York one full-scale cranberry farm, and October is harvest season

 • Deer River Cranberries harvests more than a million pounds of berries each year